mongodb-developer/open-data-covid-19/README.md

 5 collections are available:

 - metadata
-- statistics (the most complete one)
-- confirmed_recovered_deaths (the data from the time series global files)
+- global (the data from the time series global files)
 - us_only (the data from the time series US files)
+- global_and_us (the most complete one)
-- countries_summary (same as confirmed_recovered_deaths but countries are grouped in a single doc for each date.)
+- countries_summary (same as global but countries are grouped in a single doc for each date)

 #### Collection metadata